imgradeone/imgradeone/README.md

 - 📧 Email: imgradeone@outlook.com or thisis@imgrade.one
 - Website: https://imgradeone.com

-There are tons of ways to contact me, which could be found at [my website](https://imgradeone.com) or from [this link](https://blog.imgradeone.com/post/about) (only avaliavle in Chinese yet).
+There are tons of ways to contact me, which could be found at [my website](https://imgradeone.com).

 ### Stats